dmackenz/Pong/README.md

 # Pong
 ##### Dylan MacKenzie

-This is a remake of the game Pong.
-This is written in JavaScript using the p5.js framework.
+This is a remake of the game Pong written in JavaScript using the p5.js framework.

-> [w, s] control player 1
+> [w, s] control player 1 <br>
 > [upArrow, downArrow] control player 2

 This game adapts to any viewport size and scales appropriately.
 Looking to port over to use touch controls for mobile soon.